pressoholics/SrcSetPlugin/readme.txt

 13. !!Warning!!
 Backup your database BEFORE this step as the process is irreversible!!
 Click the 'Regeneration' tab in the plugin options on the left.
 Click the 'Regenerate srcset' button and wait for the process to complete.
 Now all your existing posts using "large" images are now using your SrcSet group!
 14. Now whenever a user adds an image using the "large" size into a post/page content, the img html tag will also have your SrcSet group attribute added to it automatically!

+= Uninstall =
+1. Go to Tools > SrcSet Settings
+2. Click "Regeneration" tab on the left of options page
+3. Select "Uninstall srcset" from dropdown option
+4. !!Warning!!
+Backup your database BEFORE this step as the process is irreversible!!
+Click the 'Regenerate srcset' button
+5. You can now uninstall the plugin

 == Frequently Asked Questions ==
 = What are SrcSet groups? =